tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCR/README.md

 ## Jenkins for IBM UrbanCode Release

-Jenkins is a continuous integration server that utilizes a plug-in model to support interactions with other DevOpsproducts.
-Jenkins jobs can be synchronized using the Jenkins plug-in for IBM UrbanCode Release with the UrbanCodeRelease server allowing Jenkin jobs to be ran as part of a release plan.
+Jenkins is a continuous integration server that utilizes a plug-in model to support interactions with other DevOps  products.
+Jenkins jobs can be synchronized using the Jenkins plug-in for IBM UrbanCode Release with the UrbanCode  Release server allowing Jenkin jobs to be ran as part of a release plan.

 ---